TOPOFGR/react-intl-hooks/README.md

 } from 'react-intl-hooks';
 ```

-We'll have a detail look on each one in the next section.
+We'll have a detailed look of each one in the next section.

 ## Hooks

-Here you'll get a detail explanation of every hook `react-intl-hooks` has to offer.
+Here you'll get a detailed explanation of every hook `react-intl-hooks` has to offer.

 ### `useFormatMessage`

-Hook used to translate texts in your application.
+Hook used to translate text in your application.

 #### How to use it